Elizabeth Blount: Early life

-While Elizabeth was a baby, her parents and relatives were brought into association with Katherine of Aragon, when as a girl-bride that princess resided at Ludlow Castle during her brief marriage with Arthur, Prince of Wales.
+While Elizabeth was a baby, her parents and relatives were brought into association with Katherine of Aragon, when as a bride Katherine resided at Ludlow Castle during her brief marriage with Arthur, Prince of Wales.
 Of those who hastened to pay their respects to the young Princess of Wales the Blounts of Kinlet were surely among the first.
 Ludlow, that great border stronghold, a town of the utmost importance in Tudor times, was within the distance of a three hours' ride from the seat of the Blounts—the road thence to Ludlow winding by slopes and valleys along the eastern side of the Clee Hills.
 "No more romantic scenery is perhaps to be found in all England," writes William S. Childe-Pemberton, "than that which keeps the Clee Hills in view; and Kinlet, still noted for the size and age of its oaks—the same oaks under which the little Elizabeth played in childhood—is situated in the heart of that country of which an old rhymester sings: